Ozempic Insurance Coverage 2026: Trump Price Cuts & GLP-1 Benefits

 Frequently Asked Questions

-While the original $35 cap was for insulin, 2026 executive orders have expanded similar price-negotiation frameworks to GLP-1 drugs for patients with Type 2 Diabetes.
+The original $35 cap was specifically for insulin products.
+However, 2026 executive orders have expanded similar price-negotiation frameworks to GLP-1 drugs for patients with Type 2 Diabetes.
+Ozempic copays have dropped from approximately $1,200 to around $150 under the new point-of-sale rebate rules that require PBMs to pass manufacturer rebates directly to consumers.

 How can I get Wegovy covered for weight loss in 2026?